cratonoid/Suicide_Detection_Project_Using_ML_with_OneAPI/README.md

 # Implementation <img src="https://user-images.githubusercontent.com/72274851/222215440-158ffdc1-8a23-4c7f-81c2-44e864d6d043.png" width="60" height="60">

-✅ Student goes and initially registers on the portal after which he/she can login and access the existing posts on the portal.
+✅ Student goes and initially registers on a student forum portal after which he/she can login and access the existing posts on the portal.

 ✅ The student can post their posts on the forum as well.